 Among eight cricketers shortlisted from five member countries of the ICC, Ahmed and Tul Kubra joined Brisbane Heat and Melbourne Stars to see how elite clubs train, play high-intensity T20s, and socialise as teams.

-"More than just the skill, or the fitness routines, I wanted to tap into their reading of the game, and study their body language - how these top women's cricketers adapt to the pressure of modern-day cricket," said Ahmed, as she prepared to lead Bangladesh on the ODI leg of their tour of South Africa.
+"More than just the skill, or the fitness routines, I wanted to tap into their reading of the game, and study their body language - how these top women's cricketers adapt to the pressure of modern-day cricket," says Ahmed, as she prepares to lead Bangladesh on the ODI leg of their tour of South Africa.

 Her side hasn't played an international match since the World Cup Qualifiers in February last year.
 "We are No. 9 on the ICC rankings, so unlike our men's side, our playing opportunities are limited and that has stunted our growth to a great extent.
 So to train alongside players like [Jess] Jonassen, [Beth] Mooney, DK [Delissa Kimmince] and [Deandra] Dottin is a big achievement."